-MOA* means MOA may operate this equipment under the terms of the Meter Operation Code of Practice Agreement.
+SVA MOA* means MOA may operate this equipment under the terms of the Retail Energy Code Meter Operation Code of Practice Agreement.

 Note: Use of the Table above in respect of ownership, provision, specification and ongoing maintenance of CT chambers, metering panels, isolating switches and rising mains should be confirmed with the relevant LDSO.
 The Table illustrates the typical arrangements, but cannot be relied upon as being definitive in every circumstance.